jsmith/aoc/README.md

 # aoc
-My Advent of Code Solutions
+My Advent of Code Solutions for 2018!
+In Rust!